 I am curious if, after 15 years of activities, when things settled into a routine, they still find the lawyer’s profession to be really noble.
 Mr. Digore tells me that although very few lawyers are doing real advocacy, he continues to regard legal profession as an art.
 In a way, he has even more reasons now than before.
 He tells me that he really likes the feeling of freedom that this profession offers and the fact that you can grow and evolve at any time.
-“I can say without exageration that this job gives you all the space to do everything you want”, Mr. Digore says.
+“I can say without exageration that this job gives you all the space to do everything you want”, mr. Digore says.

 When I ask them to name some chances which were offered to them in life and which influenced their development, they tell me that they believe more in opportunity than in luck.
 “I say all the time that we make our luck by ourselves, by working.
-It is important for us to want this thing”, Corina Digore says.
+It is important for us to want this thing”, Corina says.

-When being asked whether it is harder for a female lawyer to be heard or if she was ever charged only on the basis of the gender stereotype, Corina Digore replies that she does not consider the legal profession to be a men’s prerogative.
+When being asked whether it is harder for a female lawyer to be heard or if she was ever charged only on the basis of the gender stereotype, Corina replies that she does not consider the legal profession to be a men’s prerogative.
 “I do not feel this gender difference between a female lawyer and a male lawyer.
 I am talking in the most serious way.
 I believe that as long as you apply all your diligence, all your knowledge, and on the other side there is a lawyer of the same level, then you have equal weapons.
 You cannot see under the robes if it is a woman or a man.
 In the court you are what you present.
 As you present yourself, so you are”, the lawyer states.

-“Moldova is not an attractive destination for foreign investors today”, Mr. Digore admits.
+“Moldova is not an attractive destination for foreign investors today”, mr. Digore admits.
 “To put it bluntly, it comes to us on pure conjecture, due to certain circumstances.
 After Romania joined the EU, there was a wave of businessmen who transferred their businesses to Moldova, just about what it was”.
-When I ask him why, he responds “The government has done nothing to attract investment, but the biggest issue is justice.
+When I ask him why, he responds: “The government has done nothing to attract investment, but the biggest issue is justice.
 In our case, the right to property is not guaranteed, even though it is the main value after the right to life and health”.
 Another concern of businessmen is legislative interventionism.
 “This fact in the business environment can generate financial losses and reduce the return on investment”, he says.

-“I think this is a job that makes you feel independent in financial terms”, Mr. Digore responds to my question whether or not the legal profession gives financial rewards.
+“I think this is a job that makes you feel independent in financial terms”, mr. Digore responds to my question whether or not the legal profession gives financial rewards.
 “It also depends on how one wakes up – early in the morning or later”.

 When I ask about a limit of lawyer’s fees, the lawyers tell me that it oscillates from pro bono work, free of charge, which they regularly provide to certain non-governmental organizations, up to the corporate clients’ fees, which can be hundreds of thousands of euros.
 “Eventually the parties execute a contract and a contract can be negotiated.
-The fee is discussed between the parties then”, Mrs. Digore says.
+The fee is discussed between the parties then”, Corina Digore says.
 “The legal profession must be one of the most well-paid jobs, because it involves a tremendous effort, a great deal of training.
 And in the meanwhile it is normal for the fee to become higher, more consistent”.